neuralconfig/ruckus-ztp/README.md

 Key features:
 - Command-line interface with tab completion and help system
-- Automatic device discovery using LLDP
+- Automatic device discovery using LLDP and L2 trace
-- Automated switch and AP configuration
+- Automated switch and AP configuration with management IP assignment from IP pool
+- Proper VLAN creation with spanning tree on all VLANs
+- Intelligent trunk port configuration with appropriate VLAN tagging
+- Support for RUCKUS ICX switch commands and syntax
 - Chat interface powered by AI for natural language configuration

 ## Installation